Senedd Reform & More politicians

 There will be an increase in the number of Members of Senedd from 60 to 96.
 This follows a final vote that took place in May.

-The Bill means that we will now have 16 new Senedd constituencies, which will be created by pairing using the 32 UK Parliamentary constituencies in time for the 2026 Senedd election.
+Now the legislation has become law, this means that there will now be 16 new Senedd constituencies, which will be created by pairing using the 32 UK Parliamentary constituencies in time for the 2026 Senedd election.
 There will be a full boundary review after the 2026 Senedd election.
 Each super constituency will have 6 Members of the Senedd elected, from closed lists, in each of the 16 constituencies.
+No longer would just one member represent a constituency, but several Senedd Members would represent a larger area.
+In my view, the link between constituent and the Senedd member will be lost.
+Voters understand and expect to have a close relationship with their constituency member and to be able to hold them accountable if not.

-The Democracy and Boundary Commission Cymru on the 3 September 2024 released its initial proposals for redrawing the Senedd constituencies which included the Montgomeryshire and Glyndwr constituency being combined with with the Dwyfor Meirionnydd seat to form a new Senedd constituency.
+In September, The Democracy and Boundary Commission Cymru released its initial proposals for redrawing the Senedd constituencies which included the Montgomeryshire and Glyndwr constituency being combined with with the Dwyfor Meirionnydd seat to form a new Senedd constituency.

 The Welsh Government will also be able to increase the limit on the number of Welsh Ministers who can be appointed from 12 to 17 (plus the First Minister and the Counsel General) with the ability to further increase the number to 18 or 19 with the Senedd’s approval.

-There is no public mandate for either a larger Senedd or for the proposed changes to the voting system, so none of these proposals should be implemented in my view, and certainly not without the public having their say in a referendum.
-Unfortunately, a Welsh Conservative amendment to the Bill calling for a referendum was not supported by other parties.
+In my view, There is no public mandate for either a larger Senedd or for the proposed changes to the voting system, so none of these proposals should be implemented, and certainly not without the public having their say in a referendum.
+A Welsh Conservative amendment to the Bill calling for a referendum was not supported by other parties.

-My concern is that future Senedd members, now that this legislation is agreed, will owe their position not to a personal relationship with voters, but instead to their party bosses.
+My concern is that future Senedd members, will owe their position not to a personal relationship with voters, but instead to their party bosses.
 This, I believe, is the wrong and bad for democracy.

 All this will cost up to £18 million a year, or the equivalent of 650 nurses.